This was no walk in the park…

 El Mirador

-It was cloudy and rainy in the morning as we awoke in El Mirador, so we didn’t hike up one of the temples to see the sunrise.
+It was cloudy and rainy in the morning as we awoke in El Mirador.
+So we didn’t hike up one of the temples to see the sunrise.
 But after breakfast we started our morning of exploration with Eric.

 The whole thing had been entirely intact as they excavated it.
 Walking on, there were countless mounds covered in jungle with who knows what beauties lying beneath.